SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Values are never implicitly converted to another type.
-If you need to convert a value to a different type, make an instance of the desired type explicitly.
+If you need to convert a value to a different type, explicitly make an instance of the desired type.

 .. testcode::